arr-ai/arrai/docs/std-bits.md

 ## `//bits.mask(s <: set) <: number`

-`mask` does the opposite of set.
-It takes a bitmask in the form of a set of numbers `s` and returns a numerical value represented by the bitmask.
+`mask` is the inverse of `set`.
+It takes a set `s` which represents the position of 1-bits in a binary representation of a bitmask and returns the bitmask.

 `s` must be a set of numbers.